-- 315. Long-term societal benefits of the proposed Project include increased property tax revenue of approximately \$14.5 million for Minnesota counties (i.e., Wilkin, Ottertail, Becker, Hubbard, Wadena, Cass, Crow Wing, Aitkin, and St. Louis counties) in which the HVDC system is located and continued clean, reliable electric service to local customers supporting the local economy.358 - 316.
-Since socioeconomic impacts are anticipated to be beneficial to the local communities, no mitigation is proposed.359
+- 348. Minn.
+Stat. § 216E.03, subd.
+10(c), requires recipients of route permits from the Commission, including the recipient's construction contractors and subcontractors, pay no less than the prevailing wage rate.407 This is also a positive socioeconomic impact. - 349.
+Long-term societal benefits of the proposed project include increased property tax revenue of approximately \$14.5 million for Minnesota counties (i.e., Wilkin, Ottertail, Becker, Hubbard, Wadena, Cass, Crow Wing, Aitkin, and St. Louis counties) in which the HVDC system is located.
+In addition, the project will permit the continued delivery of clean, reliable electric service to local customers, which supports the local economy.
+408 - 350.
+Because socioeconomic impacts are anticipated to be beneficial to the local communities, no mitigation is proposed.409